 Pregnancy can be a wonderful and transformative time in a person’s life, but it can also be tough on the body.
 Thankfully, expectant mothers can alleviate aches and pains and better prepare for the journey ahead with a skilled massage therapist by their side.

-If you’re interested in becoming a pregnancy massage therapist, it’s important to complete a pregnancy massage course that offers specialized training in prenatal massage techniques.
+If you’re interested in becoming a pregnancy massage therapist, it’s important to complete a pregnancy massage course that offers specialised training in prenatal massage techniques.
 This will enable you to offer holistic and safe support to your clients.

 To truly excel in this field and unlock the full benefits of a career in massage therapy, studying for a Diploma of Remedial Massage is a smarter long-term play.
 Let’s explore why.